open-sauced/maintainer-intro-course/CONTRIBUTING.md

-# Contributing to OpenSauced Intro
+# Contributing to OpenSauced Becoming a Maintainer Course

 Contributions are always welcome, no matter how large or small.
 Before contributing, please read the [Code of Conduct](https://docs.opensauced.pizza/contributing/code-of-conduct/) and follow the directions in this guide.